![]() |

 shields to be featured on this segment of the Beltway.
 Though the

-on the highway along with US 421, the ground signage still indicates
+routed on the highway along with US 421, the ground signage still

-its presence.
-Again, the plan is for the Business 40 designation to be
+indicates its presence.
+Again, the plan is for the Business 40

 The plans indicate that the exit numbers along this segment will be 53 A&B for US 42 and 50 for US 158.
 The sign plan for the next segment to be constructed, from US 158 to US 311, indicates that US 311 will be Exit 49.